iDevelopper/PBRevealViewController/README.md

 ## Usage

-The easiest way to install it is by copying the following to your project:

-* PBRevealViewController.h
-* PBRevealViewController.m

 On your project:

 * Initialize an instance of a PBRevealViewController passing in a "left" (optinal), "main" (required) and "right" (optional) view controllers.